KomodoPlatform/komodo-defi-framework/README.md

 A [well documented API](https://komodoplatform.com/en/docs/komodo-defi-framework/tutorials/) offers simple access to the underlying services using simple language agnostic JSON structured methods and parameters such that users can communicate with the core in a variety of methods such as [curl](https://komodoplatform.com/en/docs/komodo-defi-framework/api/legacy/buy/) in CLI, or fully functioning [browser, desktop and mobile wallet apps](https://komodoplatform.com/en/downloads/) like [Komodo Wallet](https://github.com/KomodoPlatform/komodo-wallet).

-For a curated list of Komodo DeFi Framework based projects and resources, check out [Awesome AtomicDEX](https://github.com/KomodoPlatform/awesome-atomicdex).
+For a curated list of Komodo DeFi Framework based projects and resources, check out [Awesome KomoDeFi]( https://github.com/KomodoPlatform/awesome-komodefi).

 ## Features